The key ingredient for great social media marketing? A great social media marketing strategy.

-For example, at Buffer, the marketing team uses social media both to increase our brand awareness and drive traffic to our content, while our Advocacy team uses social media to provide timely customer support.
+For example, at Buffer, the marketing team uses social media both to increase our brand awareness and drive traffic to our content.
+Our Advocacy team uses social media to provide timely customer support.

 2. Who is your target audience?

-Once you have figured out your Why, your target audience is the next thing to consider.
+Once you have figured out your ‘why,’ it’s time to tackle ‘who’: your target audience.

-- Why do they consume the content?
-(E.g. to get better at their job, to become healthy, to stay up to date with something, etc.)
+Why do they consume the content? (e.g., to get better at their job, become healthy, stay up to date with something, etc.)

 You likely don’t have to start from scratch.
-If your business has been running for a while, you most probably already have a good sense of your target audience.
-What might be helpful is to write it down so that you can share it with the team or use for your future reference.
+If your business has been running for a while, you probably already know your target audience well.

 3. What are you going to share on social media?

-If you scroll through the social media profiles mentioned above, you might have noticed that the brands have more than one main theme.
-Having a handful of themes is perfectly fine, as it gives you the space to share a range of content to keep your audience engaged without being seemingly unfocused.
+A content pillar is a central theme or topic you want to focus on in your content and become known to your audience on social media — you’ll likely have several of them, and they may differ slightly from platform to platform.
+Having a handful of pillars is perfectly fine, as it gives you the space to share a range of high-quality content to keep your audience engaged without being seemingly unfocused.

 4. Where are you going to share?

-The next step is to determine where you will share your content.
+The next step is to determine where you will post content.
 In other words, which social media platforms does your brand want to be on?

-Understanding your target audience will come in handy when deciding what to share.
-Which platforms are your target audience most active on?
+Understanding your target audience will come in handy when deciding where to share.
+Which platforms is your target audience most active on?
 What makes them visit that platform?
 For example, teenagers and young adults might like scrolling through TikTok when bored to see what their friends are doing or what products their favorite creator is using.

 Finally, consider smaller, niche platforms, too.
 For example, Zwift, a multiplayer online cycling training software company, has started a club on Strava, a social network for athletes.
 Their club has more than 57,000 cyclists, and thousands engage with their posts on Strava.

-Let’s take a step back and look at this from a higher level again.
-Before deciding exactly which time of the day and days of the week you want to post, consider the behaviors of your target audience.
+Before deciding which time of the day and days of the week you want to post, consider the behaviors of your target audience.